AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-tab-bar.md

 >
 > The AI Assistant feature is currently available for Adobe Experience Manager Guides as a Cloud Service.

-**Guides AI**:
+**Guides AI**

-An intelligent, AI-powered assistant integrated into the Editor that simplifies content tagging through natural, conversational interactions.
-It analyzes your content and recommends relevant tags, helping you apply consistent and accurate metadata with minimal effort.
-You can review the suggested tags and choose to apply or reject them before confirming your selection.
+Brings intelligent, agentic Smart Tagging skill from Adobe CX Enterprise Coworker into the Editor, enabling natural, conversational content tagging.
+It analyzes your content, recommends relevant tags, and helps you apply consistent and accurate metadata with minimal effort.
+You can review the suggested tags and choose to apply or reject them before confirming your selection improving content organization and discoverability.

 >[!NOTE]
 >